Sled dog: Canadian Eskimo Dog

 The Canadian Eskimo Dog or Canadian Inuit Dog, also known as the Exquimaux Husky, Esquimaux Dog, and Qimmiq (an Inuit language word for dog), has its origins in the aboriginal sled dogs used by the Thule people of Arctic Canada.
 The breed as it exists today was primarily developed through the work of the Canadian government.
 It is capable of pulling between 45 and 80 kg per dog for distances between 15 and 70 mi.
 The Canadian Eskimo Dog was also used as a hunting dog, helping Inuit hunters to catch seals, muskoxen, and polar bears.
-On May 1, 2000, the Canadian territory of Nunavut officially adopted the "Canadian Inuit Dog" as the animal symbol of the territory.
+On 1 May 2000, the Canadian territory of Nunavut officially adopted the "Canadian Inuit Dog" as the animal symbol of the territory.
 They are considered genetically to be the same breed as the Greenland Dog, as research shows they have not yet diverged enough genetically to be considered separate breeds.

 Chinook

 The Chinook is a rare breed of sled dog developed in New Hampshire in the early 1900s by Arthur Walden, a gold rush adventurer and dog driver, and is a blend of English Mastiff, Greenland Dog, German Shepherd Dog, and Belgian Shepherd.
 It is the state dog of New Hampshire and was recognized by the American Kennel Club (AKC) in the Working Group in 2013.
 They are described as athletic and "hard bodied" with a "tireless gait".
-Their coat color is always tawny, ranging from a pale honey color to reddish-gold.
+Their coat colour is always tawny, ranging from a pale honey color to reddish-gold.

-Chukotka Sled Dog
+Chukotka sled dog

-The Chukotka Sled Dog (чукотская ездовая) is the aboriginal spitz breed of dog indigenous to the Chukchi people of Russia.
+The Chukotka sled dog (чукотская ездовая) is the aboriginal spitz breed of dog indigenous to the Chukchi people of Russia.
 Chukotka sled dog teams have been used since prehistoric times to pull sleds in harsh conditions, such as hunting sea mammals on oceanic pack ice.
 Chukotka sled dogs are most famous as the progenitor of the Siberian husky.

+Czech Mountain Dog

+The Czech Mountain Dog is a sled dog breed that originated in Czechoslovakia in the 1970s using Slovak Cuvac and a Canadian sled dog in response to limited availability of traditional sled dog breeds due to the Iron Curtain.

+Eurohound

+A Eurohound is a type of dog bred for sprint-style sled dog racing.
+The Eurohound is typically crossbred from the Alaskan husky group and any of a number of pointing breeds ("pointers").